-Guaranteed issue insurance is a type of life insurance policy that is typically designed for people with health conditions that make it difficult to get other types of life insurance.
+Guaranteed issue insurance is a type of life insurance policy typically designed for people with health conditions that make it difficult to get other types of life insurance.
 Guaranteed issue insurance is usually a permanent life insurance policy.
 Also known as Guaranteed Acceptance Life Insurance or Guaranteed Life Insurance.

 Shopping For Guaranteed Issue Life Insurance

 When buying life insurance, be aware that most policies have a graded period of two to three years.
 If you die during this period, your beneficiary may not get the full death benefit.
-They will get back the premiums you paid with some interest.
+Instead, they will get back the premiums you paid with some interest.
 After that period is over, they will get the full benefit.

 How does guaranteed issue insurance work?

 When you buy your policy, you will also choose the amount of coverage.
 This is called the death benefit.
-The death benefit is a graded benefit, which means that it will not start to pay out until after a certain period of time has passed.
+The death benefit is a graded benefit, which means that it will not start to pay out until after a certain period has passed.
 During that time, if you die, your insurance company will refund your premiums with interest to your family.

 When should you buy a guaranteed issue policy?

 Some people may not be able to buy other types of life insurance because of their age or medical conditions.
 Finding peace of mind for yourself and your family can be challenging if this is you.

 You don’t need to be in perfect health to qualify for other policies, like term life or simplified issue life insurance.
 However, you might be a better candidate for guaranteed issues if you have serious health issues.
 These conditions may include the following:

 - Type 2 Diabetes